-• ensure that a victim of sexual assault receives the necessary medical treatment and tests, at no expense to the victim;

-- provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam); - assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.
+- ensure that a victim of sexual assault receives the necessary medical treatment and tests, at no expense to the victim; - provide the opportunity for collection of evidence helpful in prosecution, or helpful in obtaining a protection order, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam); If the survivor agrees, police will contact a Women Against Rape advocate, who will accompany them to the hospital and be examined by a Sexual Assault Nurse Examiner (SANE). - assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.